cryostatio/cryostatio.github.io/getting-started/_subsections/download-edit-and-upload-a-customized-event-template.md

 - is intended to be left on at all times, even in production

 The *Profiling* template:
-- may have some detectable runime overhead
+- may have some detectable runtime overhead
 - collects more in-depth data
 - should be used for a fixed duration when a specific problem is discovered at runtime